Secret Games 3

 Secret Games 3 is a 1994 American erotic thriller drama film directed by Gregory Dark and produced by Andrew W. Garroni.
-This film has music composed by Ashley Irwin, and starred Woody Brown, Rochelle Swanson, May Karasun and Dean Scofield in the lead roles.
+The film's music score was composed by Ashley Irwin, and stars Woody Brown, Rochelle Swanson, May Karasun and Dean Scofield in the lead roles.

-This (currently) is the third and final film in the Secret Games film trilogy.
+This film is a sequel to Secret Games 2: The Escort (1993) and is the third and final installment in the Secret Games film series.